Walter0697/RM-Map-Frontend/README.md

 # RM-Map

 ### Introduction
 - RoMarker Map, an application to store location that we want to visit.
 Hopefully using PWA for offline usage, still investigating the possibilities of these technologies.
-Just a personal project for myself to have practical usage
+Just a personal project for myself to have practical usage.
+Please do't judge my drawing skill

 ### Technologies
 - React